 Feria de los Patios: If you’ve planned a visit in May, be sure to explore the Feria de los Patios as locals decorate their patios with the winner announced at the end of the month.
 You’ll experience gorgeous flowers everywhere and the sounds of traditional live flamenco guitar playing in the background as you meander.

 Frequently asked questions

-How much does luggage storage cost in Cordoba?
+How much does it cost to store luggage in Cordoba?

 The price for luggage storage in Cordoba is just €5/bag for the entire day.

-There are multiple locations all around Cordoba which can be booked through the Bounce platform including near The Jesuit Complex, Church of Society of Jesus, National University of Cordóba and many other areas.
+There are multiple locations all around Cordoba which can be booked through the Bounce platform including near Roman Bridge of Córdoba, Castle of the Christian Monarchs, Flower Street and many other areas.

 Is it safe to store your bags in Cordoba?

 Yes.
 Every bag is tagged with a security seal and comes with the $10,000 Bounce Guarantee.
 Every location is required to uphold tight security precautions.
 You may be asked to show ID and you will be required to use a credit card to book through Bounce in advance.
 With hundreds of thousands of bags stored, you can count on Bounce to handle your baggage in Cordoba.

 Yes.
 There are storage lockers and many other luggage drop off points in Cordoba.
 Bounce has multiple locations throughout Cordoba where you can conveniently store your luggage with full security and the $10,000 Bounce Guarantee.